domenicoblanco/Safari-mobile-dark-mode/README.md

 - Share the page with `Dark Mode`
 - Enjoy

-## 💬 How can I contribute?
-Just edit the [config.json](config.json) adding the domain (without any www before or top-level domains after) and associate a valid CSS file

 ## ⚠️ This is not a tool to convert every page automatically!
-This shortcut gets the [config.json](config.json) from this repository and loads the userstyle associated!
+This shortcut gets a custom [stylus.json](stylus.json) (the default one is from this repository) and loads the userstyle associated!